 Ryan Egan is an American singer/songwriter/producer living in Paris.
-His original music has gained high praise from outlets such as Billboard and Noisey as well as substantial support from Spotify playlists like New Music Friday, Fresh Finds, and Apple's Beats 1, accumulating over 2 million streams.
+His releases have gained high praise from outlets such as Billboard, Noisey, and Pigeons & Planes, as well as substantial support from Spotify playlists like New Music Friday, Fresh Finds, and Apple's Beats 1, accumulating millions of streams across platforms.

-With 15+ years of experience working in the music industry, I've had the pleasure of recording & performing all over the US, Canada, London & Paris including at SXSW, Billboard Hot100 Festival, CMJ Festival.
-I've worked on music for artists at Universal Music Group, Warner, and Elektra as well as for up and coming artists of various genres.
+With 15+ years of experience as an artist, songwriter, and producer, I've worked on projects for Universal Music Group, Warner Music, Island Records, and Elektra as well as with up and coming artists.
+I've had the pleasure of recording & performing all over the US, Canada, London & Paris including at SXSW, Billboard Hot100 Festival, CMJ Festival.
 I have produced music & performed as a vocalist for sync libraries such as BAM, MYMA, as well as scored my first documentary for French television.
 I've also been hired to produce music, voice over & sound design for the notable app, Jour among other brands like Undiz, Mumm Champagne, and more.

 ReviewsEndorse Ryan Egan